dansanderson/picotool/README.md

 The command takes one or more cart filenames as arguments.
 For each cart with a name like `xxx.p8.png`, it writes a new cart with a name like `xxx_fmt.p8`.

-I don't recommend using this tool when publishing your games.
+By default, `luamin` renames variables, attributes, and labels to use as few characters as possible.
+You can disable this behavior with a command line flag: `--keep-all-names`

+You can disable renaming just for specific names by providing a text file listing names, with this command line option: `--keep-names-from-file=<filename>` This file supports the following features:

+- Each name appears on its own line.
+- Blank lines are ignored.
+- Lines that begin with a `#` are ignored, so you can have comments in this file.

+Disabling renaming is useful in cases where code refers to object attributes using both dot syntax (`foo.bar`) and indexing syntax (`foo["bar"]`).
+In this case, `luamin` renames the dot syntax but can't rename the indexing syntax (because `"bar"` can be any expression).
+You can add `bar` to the list of names to keep to prevent this, while still allowing renaming for other symbols (including `foo` in this example).

+`luamin` always preserves the first two comments that appear before any other code.
+PICO-8 uses these comments as the title and author metadata for the label when exporting a .p8.png.

 Statistically, you will run out of tokens before you run out of characters, and minifying is unlikely to affect the compressed character count.
 Carts are more useful to the PICO-8 community if the code in a published cart is readable and well-commented.
-I only wrote `luamin` because it's an obvious kind of code transformation to try with the library.
+That said, some authors have found luamin useful in the late stages of writing a large cart that includes blob data strings, where you might hit the character limit first and you need to squeeze in a few more characters to finish the game.

 ```
 % p8tool luamin helloworld.p8.png